miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 | Resolved On | Resolved On      |
 | Resolution  | Resolution       |

-17. Once complete your tagged columns should resemble the image below, select the **Next** button.
+17. Once complete, your tagged columns should resemble the image below, select the **Next** button.

 ![A screenshot of a computer Description automatically generated](03/media/Lab3-Ex6-step17.png)